 In the interests of fairness and accountability, two review mechanisms were introduced in October 2012 for the gateway process.
 These reviews provide fairness and accountability to the process by allowing an independent body to review some decisions by councils and the department.

-Pre-Gateway reviews: may be requested by a proponent if a council has not supported, or made a decision within 90 days, on a planning proposal.
-These reviews are informed by advice from joint regional planning panels (or the Planning Assessment Commission in the City of Sydney council area).
+Rezoning reviews: may be requested by a proponent if a council has not supported, or made a decision within 90 days, on a planning proposal, or has not submitted a planning proposal for a Gateway determination within a reasonable time after indicating its support.
+These reviews are carried out by Planning Panels or the Planning Assessment Commission for the City of Sydney.

 Gateway reviews: may be requested by a council or proponent following a gateway determination by the Department before community consultation on the proposal has commenced.